 “Statewide, the average benchmark premium (second-lowest-cost-Silver plan) in the Oklahoma federal health insurance exchange will be 35.7 percent more expensive in 2016 than it was in 2015.
 This is the sharpest increase in any of the 37 states that used Healthcare.gov in 2015.”

-I will return back this article or refer to it in a follow up article later this year or early next year.
+I will return back this article or refer to it in a follow-up article later this year or early next year.
 Update – a followup study was not generated by WCRI or the State of Oklahoma on case shifting.